BartoszCichecki/LenovoLegionToolkit/README.md

 This is a small utility created for Lenovo Legion 5, 5 Pro, 7 etc. laptops, that allows to change a couple of features that are only available in Lenovo Vantage.

-It is a single executable app that needs no installation and runs no background services.
-It uses less memory, virtually no CPU and contains no telemetry.
+It runs no background services, uses less memory, virtually no CPU and contains no telemetry.

 ![screenshot](assets/screenshot.png)